Day 152: The Wrong Buttons and Days 153-156: Disjointed Days

 The scene with the Hover Ghost is your clue for where the Heartless have gone: after your first attack a few weeks ago, they’ve all taken to hiding.
 It’s kind of hard to tell which effect the game is aiming for: either the Heartless are supposed to be popping out at you like a Halloween scare, as implied by Jack and the imp trio, or if they’re supposed to be hiding in cracks and crevices like vermin, as implied by the Creepworms.
 And yes, this is why the Creepworms work the way they do: they exist purely to hide!

 Here’s how it works: you have to find the Heartless’ hiding spots and take them out.
-To do that, you have to find Investigation spots, but instead of being relatively easy to spot like in an Investigation, they’re stupidly hard.
-It’s not enough for a Heartless to be in a specific gravestone, no, you have to touch the figurehead on top of it, which means if you aren’t tapping the button in mid-air in the tiniest window between two vertical co-ordinates, which we’ll call points “fuck you” and “bite me,” you won’t get anything at all.
-The game demands far too much precision with this and as a consequence, you spend much of the mission hopping up and down and smacking your Keyblade into hard corners, all in hopes of grabbing something you’ve already found!
+To do that, you have to find Investigation spots, but instead of being relatively easy to find like in an Investigation, they’re stupidly hard.
+It’s not enough for a Heartless to be in a specific gravestone, for example.
+No, you have to touch the figurehead on top of the gravestone, which means if you aren’t tapping the button in mid-air in the tiniest window between two vertical co-ordinates, which we’ll call points “fuck you” and “bite me,” you won’t get anything at all.
+The game demands far too much precision with this, and as a consequence, you spend much of the mission hopping up and down and smacking your Keyblade into hard corners, all in hopes of grabbing something you’ve already found!
 The tedium and repetition at something you’ve already done successfully is not unlike combat in this HP Sponge game!

-By the way, every one of these Halloween Town Heartless hunts is attached to a future sidequest from Demyx, so you essentially get double the rewards for doing 100%.
+By the way, every one of these Halloween Town Heartless hunts is attached to a future sidequest from Demyx, who wants you to find them all.
+You essentially get double the rewards for doing 100%.
 It’s worth the effort considering the double reward.
 Failing all else, use Zero, do the mission with less than 100% while writing down the locations, and come back after the mission is filed away in Holo-Missions: the Heartless will be in the same place, so you can find all the old Heartless yourself and use all the bones you have left over to feed Zero and find the rest!

 After your first mission in this block, whichever it is, Roxas goes to the tower, and Xion doesn’t show up again.
 Axel detects that something is wrong and… *sigh.* It’s this scene.
 This scene is summarized in text in the film, which is rare for a tower scene.
 It was probably cut because it’s so… very awkward.
 Axel essentially gives a “girls are from Venus” speech to explain Xion’s behaviour, which isn’t just generalizing and stereotyping, but it’s also reductive to Xion’s feelings.
 I don’t even want to cover it.
 Aren’t you and Xion supposed to be friends, Axel?
 Last of all… and this may just be me… I can’t help but shake the feeling that Axel has mistaken the nature of Roxas and Xion’s fight, and thinks Roxas and Xion had a romantic tiff?
 The whole scene is misleading, disruptive, and thanks to gender stereotypes even kind of gross.
 Ha ha!
 Women!
 Suffering anxiety attacks when someone reduces their personal value to zero, when someone else threatens their lives and livelihood, and their friends refuse to respect their boundaries!
 Whaddya gonna do?
 The film is bang on the money: the scene deserves to be on the cutting room floor.